Peugeot e-Boxer electric van: details, specs and pictures

-Prices for the Peugeot e-Boxer will be confirmed closer to its on-sale date.
+UK pricing for the Peugeot e-Boxer is set to be confirmed closer to its on-sale date.